ImageMagick/Usage-Markdown/annotating/index.md

 [![\[IM Output\]](castle_button.gif)](castle_button.gif)

 You can also position the sub-images exactly.
-Here we set a hand to point out the small craws of the faerie dragon.
+Here we set a hand to point out the small claws of the faerie dragon.

 ~~~
 composite -geometry +31+105  hand_point.gif dragon.gif \